Applied Linguistics MSc

 The taught courses and their assessments take place between September to December (Semester 1) and January to April (Semester 2).
 Planning for the dissertation will take place until April and carried out between April and August.

-Four compulsory courses provide a solid foundation in the fundamentals of applied linguistics.
+Core courses provide a solid foundation in the fundamentals of applied linguistics.
 These are:

 Sociolinguistic Research Design

 The optional courses offer you the opportunity to explore areas of your interest.
 Examples of optional courses are:

 - Introduction to Phonology and Phonetics